-Next!
 Meet with one of our team members and discuss our Healthy Mouth Initiative.
-Once approved you are only required to put down 20% of the cost of the procedure and can space out INTEREST FREE payments on the remaining balance for as much as three months time!
+Once approved, you are only required to put down 20% of the cost of the procedure and can space out INTEREST FREE payments on the remaining balance for as long as three month’s time!

 Ready to get started?

-If your pet has been examined within the past month and you’ve spoken to one of our team members about a dentistry, use the form below to call or email.
+If your pet has been examined within the past month and you’ve spoken to one of our team members about a dentistry, CALL or or EMAIL us.